 In case you needed any more convincing, we spoke to a couple of Geocachers about their own experiences.

-Next time your child refuses to shift from the couch or moans at the idea of setting a toe outside the living room, why not suggest this online treasure hunt and watch their face as you tell them, yes of course you can bring the iPad along.
-A word of warning though – the deeper into the countryside you go, the more likely the chance that 3G will disappear and the precious tablet will be rendered useless, though of course for many parents that would be no bad thing!
+Next time your child refuses to shift from the couch or moans at the idea of setting a toe outside the living room, why not suggest this online treasure hunt.
+Watch their face as you tell them, yes of course you can bring the iPad along.
+A word of warning though.
+The deeper into the countryside you go, the more likely the chance that 3G will disappear and the precious tablet will be rendered useless.
+Although of course for many parents that would be no bad thing!

 For further information and the ‘Ultimate Beginners Guide to Geocaching’!
 Check here: https://hobbyhelp.com/geocaching/